Engaging with plants, nature, and recreation to promote wellness in all domains of health for older adults.

 Tillicum Lelum Aboriginal Health Center Youth Counsellor

-Please inquire via email for References and past contract Horticulture Therapy company contacts.
+Please inquire via email for References and past contract Horticultural Therapy company contacts.

 Please send me an inquiry including your name, contact information, and the nature of your participants.